Examples

 Three-dimensional explosion problem

 This example is an extension of the shock-tube problem to a three-dimensional sphere.
 The details of the flow configuration can be found in this paper.
-The procedures to obtain an unsteady solution are presented as follows:

 Convert mesh: